sinha-sanchay/Real-Time-Chat-Application/README.md

     ```

 ## Usage
-1. Open your web browser and navigate to `http://localhost:3000`.
+1. Open your web browser and navigate to `http://localhost:8080/chat`.
-2. Register a new account or log in with an existing one.
-3. Start chatting with other users in real-time.
+2. Start chatting with other users in real-time.

 ## Result
 ![Result](app/Result/S1.png)